davidhu2000/brians_brain/README.md

 With this simulation, the user will be able to

 - Create the simulation with the push of a button.
-- Choose a preset of initial states.
+- Choose from a preset of initial states.
 - Create their own initial state.
 - Pause the simulation to add more `on` cells.